WICG/web-app-launch/explainer.md

 There are also ways to launch web apps which don't exist yet, but which we would like to have in the future:
 1. **File Handlers:** A user opens a file that an Image Editor web app has registered to handle. ([Proposal](https://github.com/WICG/file-handling)).
-2. **URL Request Handlers:** A user navigates to a PDF and it is opened using a PDF viewer web app.
+2. **Content Type Handlers:** A user navigates to a PDF and it is opened using a PDF viewer web app.
 3. **Deep-link shortcuts API**.
 A user clicks an OS action to compose a new email with an email client.
 They are taken to the compose screen of the email client.
 (Proposed API: [proposal 1](https://gist.github.com/kenchris/0acec2790cd38dfdff0a7197ff00d1de); [proposal 2](https://docs.google.com/a/chromium.org/document/d/1WzpCnpc1N7WjDJnFmj90-Z5SALI3cSPtNrYuH1EVufg/edit)).

 ## Motivating Examples